-Course No. SEM221/321/421 Credits: 3.0
+Course No. SEM 221-321 Credits: 3.0

 Faculty Christina Cassara

-Experimental fashion, object-generated performance and costume.
+Experimental fashion, object-generated performance, and costume.
 This course will teach pattern making and a variety of fabrication processes relevant to building three-dimensional forms from pliant and mutable materials, including but not restricted to cloth.
 It will also include casting methods that are useful for designing patterns to cover a body or act as the skin of an object.
 The techniques have a wide range of applications.
-In the past students have applied these skills to experimental fashion, sculpture, social sculpture and performance.
-In addition class material will address our social and cultural understanding of the body as a source for making work.
+In the past students have applied these skills to experimental fashion, sculpture, social sculpture, and performance.
+In addition, class material will address our social and cultural understanding of the body as a source for making work.
 We will draw on theory and contemporary research from the fields of fashion, the hard sciences and the social sciences.
-Required of junior Fiber majors.
-Open to all sophomores, juniors and seniors as an elective.
-No prerequisites.
-Offered yearly.

-Professor/Chair of Ceramics
+Associate Professor/Chair of Ceramics

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.